Frequently Asked Questions

 Another reason is that the devil has convinced the Church of the widespread misconception that deliverance is unnecessary once a person becomes born again.
 This deception stems from a lack of knowledge about two important concepts: carryover and backsliding.
 Carryover refers to the lingering effects of past sins and spiritual influences, while backsliding is the return to sinful behaviors after salvation Without understanding these issues, believers may remain bound despite their faith.
 (See ‘What is backsliding?’
 FAQ for more details).

 Deliverance and healing also require genuine repentance, a topic that is rarely emphasized in modern churches.
-James 4:6-10 (AMP) highlights the importance of repentance, yet many churches neglect this fundamental teaching.
+James 4:6-10 highlights the importance of repentance, yet many churches neglect this fundamental teaching.
+All are a part of our sanctification journey after receiving salvation and being born again.

 Additionally, the enemy has strategically inundated society with distractions and alternatives that continually offer quick fixes to our problems, rendering God’s Word of no effect in many lives.
 Why would Christians seek biblical healing and deliverance when they can take a pill for anxiety, see a shrink for emotional struggles, or, if they get cancer, simply burn it, cut it out, or medicate?